cci-training/test-repo/README.md

 # test-repo

-This ifs friendly, just needs ot be approved
+This is friendly, just needs to be approved